TABLE OF CONTENTS

 How to use the refinance calculator

-Once you fill in the details, the student loan refinance calculator will estimate your new monthly payment and total repayment cost.
-It will also show your potential savings over the life of the loan.
+Once the details are filled in, the calculator will generate your new monthly payment and total repayment cost.
+Compare these estimates against your current loan details to understand your total potential savings over the life of the loan.
+This data helps you decide if a lender's offer aligns with your long-term financial goals.

 See Also: Compare the 10 Best Student Loan Refinance Lenders